Assessing External Validity Over Worst-case Subpopulations: Empirical results

-To illustrate the stability of WTE estimates, we plot them over different sample sizes and outcome model classes. \citet{CarvalhoFeMuWoYe19} observed that even when ATE estimates align around the true value, CATE estimates may vary significantly over estimation methods.
-We observe that WTE estimates also remain stable across estimation approaches, for $\alpha$ in the range $20\% \sim 100\%$.
-In Figure \ref{fig:posex}, we show results across different sample sizes: 5K, 10K, 15K, and 20K.
-Even at small sample sizes, Figure \ref{fig:posex}a) demonstrates that wording changes in the survey has a resoundingly strong effect on attitude towards government welfare programs.
+By virtue of our semiparametric approach, we observe that even when CATE estimates vary significantly across sample size and outcome model classes, estimates of $\mbox{WTE}_{\alpha}$ align around a single value, a (empirical) stability property shared with estimators of ATE~\citep{CarvalhoFeMuWoYe19}.
+To illustrate the stability of WTE estimates, we plot them over different sample sizes (5-20K) and outcome model classes.
+Even at small sample sizes, wording changes in the survey have a resoundingly strong effect on attitude towards government welfare programs (Figure \ref{fig:posex}a).
 This observed effect is uniformly significant over subpopulations as small as 20\% of the collected data.
-Such robust evidence instills confidence in the findings of the study, even when the demographic compositions of respondents change over time and space.
-Figure \ref{fig:posex}a) further shows the stability of estimates of WTE and ATE across all sample sizes under consideration.
-This is despite the observed variability in CATE estimators across sample sizes, which we plot in Figure \ref{fig:posex}b) and c) along a single covariate dimension (respectively years of education and age).
-While estimates of WTE and ATE remain relatively stable across different sample sizes, CATE estimates vary considerably over different sample sizes, especially near the endpoint of bins, a typical behavior for undersmoothed ML models.
+Such robust evidence instills confidence in the external validity of the finding across spatiotemporal changes in the demographic composition of respondents.
+While estimates of $\mbox{WTE}_{\alpha}$ and ATE remain relatively stable across different sample sizes, CATE estimates vary considerably over different sample sizes, a typical behavior for undersmoothed ML models (Figure~\ref{fig:posex}b, c).